Egerland: Czechoslovakia

 With the 1933 Nazi seizure of power in Germany, the separatists of the Sudeten German Party under Konrad Henlein became more and more dominant, calling themselves Sudeten Germans.
 After Hitler had pushed the situation towards an armed conflict, the prime ministers of Britain and France in the 1938 Munich Agreement backed the annexation of regions with greater than 50% German-speaking population, including the Sudetenland with the Egerland, by Nazi Germany.
 While a number of Czechs fled from obvious oppression under Nazi rule, there was no systematic expulsion of Czech people.
 At that time, the term "Egerland" came in use for the western district of the Sudetenland, itself a Reichsgau from 1939 on.

+Even in 1942, Edvard Beneš considered 3,25 million Sudeten Germans to be a minority too large for successful absorption into a Czechoslovak state of around 15 million inhabitants.
+He therefore proposed that Germany should be allowed to keep the Eger triangle and two other districts of little strategic importance.

-Following the German defeat in World War II, the region was rejoined to Czechoslovakia in 1945 and even before further decisions were made at the Potsdam Conference, about 800,000 ethnic Germans were expelled from their ancestral lands to Germany on the basis of the Beneš decrees.
+However, following the German defeat in World War II, the region was rejoined to Czechoslovakia in 1945 and even before further decisions were made at the Potsdam Conference, about 800,000 ethnic Germans were expelled from their ancestral lands to Germany on the basis of the Beneš decrees.
 In the course of these events, multiple massacres and crimes against humanity are documented, committed on German civilians by ethnic Czechs in 'revenge' for the Nazi occupation.
 The Czech government later passed a retrograde amnesty for all such crimes committed until October 1945.
 All possessions of expelled Germans, without compensation, fell to the Czech government.
 In total, nearly 90,000 were displaced from Egerland proper, almost 800,000 from the short-lived Regierungsbezirk Eger and close to 3 million from the Sudetenland.